Lulu’s recording (1974)

 Abbey Road To Ziggy Stardust

 The backing track and Lulu’s vocals were recorded on 16 July 1973.
-Bowie overdubbed saxophone and oversaw the mixing during the Diamond Dogs sessions at Olympic Studios in England in 1974.
+Bowie overdubbed saxophone and oversaw the mixing during the Diamond Dogs sessions at Olympic Studios in England in early January 1974, just days before its release.

 Lulu is such a bright, funny and talented little thing.
 When I first heard her version of ‘Shout’ I was initially gobsmacked that anybody British had the nerve to cover that Isley Brothers classic.
 Then I realised that she had actually done a great job with it.
 How the idea came up for having her do a version of ‘The Man Who Sold The World’ I have no clue, but I’m so glad we did it.
 I used the Pin Ups line-up to back her, including Ronson and drummer Aynsley Dunbar, and played the sax section on overdubs.
 I still have a very soft spot for that version, though to have the same song covered by both Lulu and Nirvana still bemuses me to this day.